Azure/Cloud-Native/website/blog-30daysofIA/2023-09-27/build-your-first-intelligent-app-with-azure-ai-and-aks-2.md

 ## Jumpstart Your AI Journey: Building Your First Intelligent App with Azure AI and AKS (2)

-In the previous article we explored the creation of an Intelligent App that leverages Azure AI for Vision to analyze images and extract data.
+In the previous article we explored the creation of an Intelligent App that leverages Azure AI Vision to analyze images and extract data.
 We learned how to build a Python Web API to perform OCR on uploaded images and subsequently test this API locally.

 In this article we will use [Azure Kubernetes Service](https://azure.microsoft.com/products/kubernetes-service?WT.mc_id=javascript-99907-ninarasi) (AKS) to develop, publish, and maintain our app in the cloud on Azure.